CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 3: VQE: Constructing potential energy surfaces for small molecules

-This project will guide you through the state-of-the-art techniques for solving electronic structure problems on NISQ computers.

-Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week3_VQE/Instructions.pdf) to begin learning about your tasks for this week!

-**Please edit this markdown file directly with links to your completed tasks and challenges.**

 ## Tasks include:
 ### Part 1: Generating PES using classical methods.
 **Analysis:**